With the help of Charles Manson, Bobby Beausoleil went from just another struggling actor and musician to a world-famous murderer.

 Robert Beausoleil’s childhood was fairly normal like most of the Manson Family members.

-Born in 1947 to a working-class French Catholic family in 1940s California, Bobby Beausoleil’s father supported them as a milkman before working his way up the latter.
+Born in 1947 to a working-class French Catholic family in 1940s California, Bobby Beausoleil’s father supported them as a milkman before working his way up the ladder.
 Despite his sunny name and angelic looks, Beausoleil’s youth was full of petty antics and infractions which eventually resulted in a year of reform school when he was 12.

 He then drifted to the Counter-Cultural capital of the World in 1960s San Francisco and specifically to the Haight-Ashbury neighborhood.
 There he lived with alternative filmmaker Kenneth Anger, and Beausoleil consequently fell into the film industry.